wewg24/rlc-bingo-manager/rlc-user-manual.md

 **Game 13 - Progressive**: This automatically links to the progressive prize calculated in Step 1.
 The prize amount updates based on whether the jackpot was won and at how many balls.

-**Game 9 - Event Game**: This may vary by session.
+**Game 9 - Event Game**: This may vary by occasion.
 Enter the appropriate prize amount.

 The **Total Bingo Prizes** at the bottom shows your total payout for all games.

 ### Step 4: Pull-Tabs

-Pull-tabs are instant-win games sold throughout the session.
+Pull-tabs are instant-win games sold throughout the occasion.
 This step tracks each game opened.

 #### Lion in Charge of Pull-Tabs
-Enter the name of the Lion member who managed pull-tabs for this session.
+Enter the name of the Lion member who managed pull-tabs for this occasion.

 #### Adding Pull-Tab Games